-- (d) The certificate of announcement shall be on a form prescribed by the Secretary of State on which the candidate shall make a sworn statement before a notary public or other officer authorized to administer oaths, containing the following information: - (1) The date of the election in which the candidate seeks to appear on the ballot; - (2) The name of the office sought; the district, if any; and the division, if any; - (3) The legal name of the candidate and the exact name the candidate desires to appear on the ballot, subject to limitations prescribed in §3-5-13 of this code; - (4) The county of residence and a statement that the candidate is a legally qualified voter of that county; and the magisterial district of residence for candidates elected from magisterial districts or under magisterial district limitations; - (5) The specific address designating the location at which the candidate resides at the time of filing, including number and street or rural route and box number and city, state, and zip code; - (6) For partisan elections, the name of the candidate's political party and a statement that the candidate: (A) Is a member of and affiliated with that political party as evidenced by the candidate's current registration as a voter affiliated with that party; and (B) has not been registered as a voter affiliated with any other political party for a period of 60 days before the date of filing the announcement; - (7) For candidates for delegate to national convention, the name of the presidential candidate to be listed on the ballot as the preference of the candidate on the first convention ballot; or a statement that the candidate prefers to remain "uncommitted"; - (8) A statement that the person filing the certificate of announcement is a candidate for the office in good faith; - 47 (9) The words "subscribed and sworn to before me this \\\\\ day of \\\\\, refuse to certify the candidacy or may remove the certification of the candidacy upon receipt of a certified copy of the voter's registration record of the candidate showing that the candidate was registered as a voter in a party other than the one named in the certificate of announcement during the 60 days immediately preceding the filing of the certificate: Provided, That unless a signed formal complaint of violation of this section and the certified copy of the voter's registration record of the candidate are filed with the officer receiving that candidate's certificate of announcement no later than 10 days following the close of the filing period, the candidate may not be refused certification for this reason.
+(d) The certificate of announcement shall be on a form prescribed by the Secretary of State on which the candidate shall make a sworn statement before a notary public or other officer authorized to administer oaths, containing the following information:

+28 (1) The date of the election in which the candidate seeks to appear on the ballot;

+29 (2) The name of the office sought; the district, if any; and the division, if any;

+- 30 (3) The legal name of the candidate and the exact name the candidate desires to appear 31 on the ballot, subject to limitations prescribed in §3-5-13 of this code; - (4) The county of residence and a statement that the candidate is a legally qualified voter of that county; and the magisterial district of residence for candidates elected from magisterial districts or under magisterial district limitations; - 35 (5) The specific address designating the location at which the candidate resides at the time 36 of filing, including number and street or rural route and box number and city, state, and zip code; - (6) For partisan elections, the name of the candidate's political party on the date the certificate of announcement is submitted and a statement that the candidate: (A) Is a member of and is affiliated with that political party as evidenced by the candidate's current registration as a voter affiliated with that party; and (B) has not been registered as a voter affiliated with any other political party for a period of 60 days before the date of filing the announcement; - 42 (7) For candidates for delegate to national convention, the name of the presidential 43 candidate to be listed on the ballot as the preference of the candidate on the first convention ballot; 44 or a statement that the candidate prefers to remain "uncommitted"; - 45 (8) For candidates for county board of education, a statement that the candidate swears 46 and affirms that he or she has not been convicted of an offense under §61-8A-1 et seq., §61-8B-1 47 et seq., and §61-8C-1 et seq. of this code in which the victim was a minor; - 48 (9) A statement that the person filing the certificate of announcement is a candidate for the49 office in good faith; and - 50 (10) The words "subscribed and sworn to before me this day of ,

-48 20 " and a space for the signature of the officer giving the oath. - (e) The Secretary of State or the board of ballot commissioners, as the case may be, may
+51 20" and a space for the signature of the officer giving the oath.

+(e) The Secretary of State or the board of ballot commissioners, as the case may be, may refuse to certify the candidacy or may remove the certification of the candidacy upon receipt of a